hamcrest/hamcrest-php

 composer require --dev hamcrest/hamcrest-php

-Hamcrest integrates directly with PHPUnit — no additional setup is required.
-In your tests, import matchers via the Hamcrest namespace or use the PHPUnit-provided shortcuts (e.g., assertThat(), equalTo(), arrayHasKey() are auto-imported in modern PHPUnit versions).
+Hamcrest integrates directly with PHPUnit—no additional setup is required.
+In your tests, import matchers via the Hamcrest\Matchers namespace or use PHPUnit's built-in shortcuts (e.g., assertThat(), equalTo(), arrayHasKey()).
+For your first use case, replace verbose assertions like:

 $this->assertTrue(in_array('foo', $items) && count($items) > 0);